jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

-# Front page research plan
+# Data visualization research plan

 ## Goals / Questions
 Goals | Questions
 :----- | :---------
 Evaluate the data visualizations | Are the visualizations clear to people who are not directly working in the public health field?
  | What is confusing, if anything?
-Prioritize what to fix  What are the major issues with this data visualization?
+Prioritize what to fix | What are the major issues with this data visualization?

 ## Background

-NASA SBIR/STTR spoke its customers about their experience interacting with their program and created a service blueprint.
-One of the outcomes of this research was that efforts to streamline and template the initial application process and clarify NASA SBIR/STTR statistics and program goals would likely be very effective in increasing participation, especially from non-traditional groups.
-NASA SBIR/STTR should also leverage the NASA brand as a selling point.

-This is the first test of a homepage mockup with NASA SBIR/STTR program information written in plain language.

-### Metrics
+Although the infectious disease of measles was declared erradicated from the US in xxxx -2019 saw a surge in confirmed cases of measles in several states.
+As of October 2019 the number of reported cases slowed down and we were able to keep our erracted status.
+Worldwide - the WHO lists vaccine hestiancy as one of the top ten global threats.
+Since global travel of US citizens (in/out of the country) continues and as do individuals/commounities who may be vaccine hesitant - there is a threat to the public health of people residing in the US.

-* Whether participants understand what the site is about
+* Whether participants understand what the data visualizations are about
-* Whether participants seem engaged/excited to learn more and click into content
+* Whether participants seem engaged/excited to learn more

 ## Methods
-* 10-15 min interviews people who are unfamiliar with NASA SBIR/STTR
+* 10-15 min interviews people who are not working directly in the public health field.
 * Notes
 * Remote or in-person